 Many people at St. Stephen’s benefit from the pastoral care of their fellow parishioners.
-Homebound parishioners and others who need a special touch receive regular visits, baked goods, cards and notes, and seasonal remembrances from Lay Visitors, and homebound parishioners an those in the hospital receive Communion from Eucharistic Visitors (also known as Lay Eucharistic Ministers).
+Homebound parishioners and others who need a special touch receive regular visits, baked goods, cards and notes, and seasonal remembrances from clergy and lay visitors, while homebound parishioners and those in the hospital receive Communion from clergy and Eucharistic Visitors (also known as Lay Eucharistic Ministers).
 The Prayer Shawl Ministry gathers weekly in prayer and fellowship to knit prayer shawls for others.

 Pastoral care is a ministry for all of us.
-We hope that you will participate in any way that you feel called to do.
+We hope that you will consider being a part of this vital parish ministry.